basicallydan/danhough.com/_drafts/2014-05-29-six-months-later.markdown

 ...kind of.

-Six months ago, I was newly unemployed, fresh from my job at Huddle where I'd learned so much, and made many friends.
+Seven months ago, I was newly unemployed, fresh from my job at Huddle where I'd learned so much, and made many friends.
 I was nervous and excited.
 One night, I published a blog post which struck a chord with hundreds of people and attracted the attention of thousands.

 I've been writing this post for a month but it was becoming long and boring.
 So, here I am getting it done in simpler terms.
 Rather than writing all about what I've been up to, I'm going to share with you some snippets of what has been going on and what I've learned.
 If there's demand for more detail, I will provide.